Topology of random geometric complexes: a survey: Morse theory for the distance function

 Our interest in this function stems in the following straightforward observation about the sub-level sets of the distance function:

-In other words, the sub level sets of the distance functions are exactly the union of balls used to generate a \cech complex.
+In other words, the sub-level sets of the distance function are exactly the union of balls used to generate a \cech complex.
+Moreover, from the Nerve Lemma \ref{lem:nerve} we know that these sets have the same homology as the corresponding \cech complex.
 Morse theory links the study of critical points of functions with the changes to the homology of their sub-level sets.
-This implies that studying the critical points of $d_{\cP}$ we might assist us in studying the corresponding \cech complex.
-In this section we explore the limiting behavior of the critical points for the distance function, and its consequence to the study of random \cech complexes.
+Thus, we conclude that studying the critical points of $d_{\cP}$ might assist us in studying the homology of the \cech complex.
+In this section we explore the limiting behavior of the critical points for the random distance function and its consequence to the study of random \cech complexes.